kuflex/KuStudio/README.md

 KuStudio is inspired by famous Duration OSC editor, but has different philosophy: KuStudio stores all OSC tracks as discrete arrays, not curves, that allows to record and edit them freely.
 Also, KuStudio performs very stable for 10 min and longer projects.

-OSC tracks are float-values.
+OSC tracks are float-valued.
 They can be drawn and edited by mouse, or recorded from external programs such as TouchOSC, Max/MSP.

 OSC tracks values can be send up to 4 OSC receivers.